 The Thinkorswim Bid-Ask Spread Lines indicator package can help you sort the wheat from the chaff and avoid getting into stocks that are too spready to be tradable.
-The chart indicator plots lines representing the bid, ask, and last traded price.
+The chart indicator plots lines representing the bid, ask, and last traded price on any intraday time-based chart.
 The last price line is color-coded depending on whether the last trade happened at the bid, ask, or somewhere in between.
 The watchlist column shows what the current bid-ask spread is for all the stocks in your watchlist, and highlights different colors as the spread gets wider and narrower.
 You can either manually choose what level of spread is too wide for your taste, or you can set the indicator to automatically choose based on a percentage of the chart’s ATR (average true range), which can be a bit more responsive to different stocks’ varying levels of volatility.

 What You Get

-- Bid-Ask Spread Lines Indicator
+- Bid-Ask Spread Lines Indicator for intraday charts

 - Displays lines for the bid, ask, and last traded price.

 - Last-traded price line is color coded based on whether the trade happened at the bid, at the ask, or in between.

 - Displays an optional label in the top left corner of your chart showing the current spread, color coded based on % of the charted timeframe’s ATR, or based on a % of any spread size you choose.
 As the spread widens and nears the threshold you choose, the label color progressively changes until it highlights bright red indicating very wide spread.

 - Bid-Ask Spread Column